 While California may be making progress, the US FTC has, to-date, only encouraged IoT and connected device manufacturers to take security into account.
 In fact, the FTC has only issued one formal report discussing IoT security, which pertained only to consumer devices, failing to take enterprise and commercial applications into account, therefore leaving corporate networks at risk.

 Early last year, the FTC issued its third IoT-related enforcement complaint against D-Link, a network equipment manufacturing company, because the company promised consumers that it’s wireless routers and IP cameras were secure, when this was far from the truth.
 The FTC reported that D-Link could have taken reasonable steps to secure their products against “widely known and reasonably foreseeable” risks.
 While a public report sheds light on IoT vulnerabilities, and companies putting their customers at risk, a slap on the wrist or a fine is not enough to make IoT manufacturers change their way of doing business.

-Other initiatives making progress are the Open Web Application Security Project and National Institute of Standards and Technology (NIST), which has issued reports governing specific security issues, but has yet to address overarching concerns arising from security for IoT devices.
+Other initiatives making progress are the Open Web Application Security Project and National Institute of Standards and Technology (NIST), which has issued reports governing specific security issues, but has yet to address overarching security and privacy concerns arising from IoT devices.

 IT executives and consumers alike may be wondering – if these authorities aren’t taking action towards IoT regulations, then who will?